Optogenetic

 Restoration

 We have preclinically demonstrated the feasibility, stability, and efficacy of optogenetic stimulation of spiral ganglion neurons (SGN): We generated a fast-gating, red light-activated channelrhodopsin and found near-physiological spectral selectivity and temporal fidelity in rodents using various AAV capsids as viral vectors.
-We have conducted initial tests on the stability and safety of optogene therapy in mice, achieving positive results that we will pursue further in gerbils and non-human primates.
+We have conducted initial tests on the stability and safety of optogene therapy in mice, achieving positive results that we will pursue further in gerbils and humans with disabilities.
 We now plan preclinical dose-finding studies in gerbils and marmosets using microcatheter-based delivery.
 Together with the L2T platforms, we will continue to develop, apply, and characterize advanced optogenes, AAVs, and promoters to prepare for the next generation of optogenetic hearing restoration, focusing on improved efficacy and the results of the first clinical dose-finding study planned from 2027.
 We anticipate that a multi-center clinical trial with the new oCI will begin in 2031, with the potential to transform hearing restoration for several decades.